Damien Molony: Career

 Opening the new year in 2018, Molony starred opposite Jessie Buckley in two major BBC Radio 3 productions, adaptations of the plays 'Tis Pity She's a Whore by John Ford and The Effect by Lucy Prebble.
 He then played the title role in BBC Radio 4 Drama Judas, which aired every day in the week leading up to Easter.
 Written by Lucy Gannon, the drama told the story of disciple Judas Iscariot from his own perspective in the days leading up to the death of Jesus.

 From 20 June 2018, Damien appeared in BBC Radio 4 World War 1 serial drama Home Front, playing the new character Hardy Walsh introduced in series 14, 'Needs Must When The Devil Drives'.

 Damien made his first appearance in a web series in October 2018, guest starring in episode 1 of Right Now, Robert Cawsey's new online comedy based on Grindr hook-ups.

 August 2018 Molony was announced as cast in new Sky One comedy TV series Brassic, co-created by Joe Gilgun and Danny Brocklehurst, starring alongside Michelle Keegan and Gilgun, as the character Dylan.
 Production on series 1 began in September 2018, filming completed in December, post-production completed 22 February 2019.
 The series premiered August 2019.
 A second series was announced on the same day.

 A second series of GameFace was announced by Channel 4 June 2018, but Damien was only revealed as appearing in the new series when show writer Roisin Conaty published behind-the-scenes of him during filming, from March to April 2019.
 Series 2 aired 17 July 2019 Channel 4 in the UK and reached audiences in the US via Hulu shortly after.

 In 2019, Molony also appeared in two short films with film festival premieres; Keep Breathing, a crowdfunded project written by and starring Emmeline Hartley, which is inspired by the Me Too movement and has a sexual consent theme and The Fabric Of You, an animated short, written and directed by Josephine Lohoar Self, world premiering at the 2019 Edinburgh International Film Festival.
 Both films had a wide release on Vimeo during 2021.

 It was announced in July 2019 that Damien had joined the cast of BBC / Sister legal drama The Split for series 2, with Molony in the role of new character Tyler Donaghue.
 The series premiered on 11 May 2020 on BBC One in the UK, shortly followed by a release in the United States on Sundance TV, 15 May 2020.

 In 2020 Damien also appeared in Brassic series 2, which premiered on SKY in the UK in May.
 Ahead of the second series, Sky announced a third had also been commissioned, at their Up Next 2020 showcase event.
 Filming for series 3 began in October 2020 and took place during the pandemic, with a premiere date of 6 October in the UK.
-Series 4 has also been announced and is currently filming.